Comparing the Cost of Maintaining Oiled Timber vs Lacquered Timber Floors

 French OAk calming open kitchen Space

-Why Choose an Oiled Timber Floor?
+Why Choose Oiled Timber Flooring?

 Architectural home featuring Vienna Woods Oak timber floor oiled